Anston: North Anston

 North Anston is located at about 53° 21' 20" N, 1° 13' W and merges seamlessly into the town of Dinnington to the north.
 Today, it is largely a commuter base for Sheffield, Worksop and Rotherham, and is mainly made up of suburban housing estates.
 The picturesque "old village" at the south-east however retains its green, and the village wells.
 The surrounding landscape contains several disused quarries: the plantations to the east, and Greenlands Park to the west being prime examples.

 There are currently three pubs in North Anston: the Little Mester on Nursery Road, the Cutler on Woodsetts Road, and Anston Club on Main Street.

 North Anston is home to the Tropical Butterfly House, Wildlife and Falconry Centre, a popular attraction seeing around 80,000 visitors every year.

 It is also home to the limestone gorge of Anston Stones Wood, a Site of Special Scientific Interest.
 Anston stones wood stretches across the border of South Yorkshire and Nottinghamshire.
-The wood is believed to be part of a mediaeval smuggling route.
+The wood is believed to be part of a medieval smuggling route.
 Evidence of this has been found in the valley an example of this is Dead Man's Cave at Anston Gorge, a large cave carved out of the limestone used for hiding goods.
 An 1867 excavation of Dead Man's Cave pointed to Palaeolithic occupation, through the discovery of flint tools and a reindeer toe bone.